SergeiSolod/ai-pictures-generator/backend/README.md

 `SECRET` = Secret key from https://fusionbrain.ai/

-`FRONT_URL_PROD` = URL where the frontend is stored in production, for example https://fusionbrain-ai-pictures-generation.vercel.app/
+`FRONT_URL_PROD` = URL where the frontend is stored in production, for example https://ai-image.jsvar.com

 `FRONT_URL_DEV` = URL where the frontend is stored in dev, for example http://localhost:5173

-`URL_BACK_PROD` = URL where this backend application will be located in production, for example https://fusionbrain-ai-pictures-generation-backend.vercel.app/
+`URL_BACK_PROD` = URL where this backend application will be located in production

 `URL_BACK_DEV` = URL where this backend application will be located in dev, for example http://localhost:5000/